 Posts in the Education Category

 In part 3 of his comprehensive overview of cycling law enforcement, Kirby Beck explains: What police need to learn How to get heard by your local police department Why changes in police departments need to come from the top Plus: why you need the AAA on your side.
 “You need to start reporting things,” Kirby urges cyclists.
 “They’re not going to know it’s a problem if they don’t hear from you and hear from your friends.
-“Now I know the cops will go, ‘Why did you tell them that?
-That’s all...read more
+“Now I know the cops will go, ‘Why did you tell them...read more

 The issue of courtesy often comes up when bicyclists discuss traffic, especially when motorists are part of the conversation.
 Most bicyclists want to be respectful of others and to set a good example.
 However, different assumptions, experiences and knowledge about traffic bicycling can result in different opinions of what “courtesy” means.
 How can cyclists extend courtesies to their fellow road users, while prioritizing their own safety?
 We’ll answer that question as it’s addressed by cycling classes such as...read more